 Google Analytics is a free web analytics service that tracks and reports site traffic and provides analytical tools for search engine optimisation and marketing purposes.
-It's currently one of the most reliable and powerful tracking services.
+It's currently one of the most reliable and powerful tracking services and if you want to learn how to make the most of Google Analytics, this post on Harnessing the power of Google Analytics might be useful.
 Unfortunately, not long ago spammers came up with a new shady way to draw traffic to their sites.
 If you are somehow involved with digital, you might have already come across it.
 What I refer to here is the so-called 'referrer spam', also known as referral spam, log spam or referrer bombing.

 Traffic is usually considered as one of the most valuable factors when evaluating a site's performance.
 The more valuable traffic a website receives, the more opportunities there are to encourage more conversions and revenue, as well as to improve ranking.
 There are many factors that influence the quality of the traffic that comes to your site.
 However, in order to determine the value of your site traffic, the first thing you need to know is whether this traffic is real or not...